powsybl/powsybl-open-rao/docs/castor/linear-problem/core-problem-filler.md

 with $A(r,s')$ the setpoint of the last range action on the same element as $r$ but a state preceding $s$.
 If none such range actions exists, then $A(r,s') = \alpha_{0}(r)$

+This equation always applies, except for PSTs when modeling them as [APPROXIMATED_INTEGERS](/parameters.md#pst-model).
+If so, this constraint will be modeled directly via PST taps, see [here](/castor/linear-problem/discrete-pst-tap-filler.md#rangeactions-relative-tap-variations) as it gives better result [^3].

 <br>

+[^3]: Relative bounds are originally in tap.
+When converting them in angle, we take the smallest angle step between two tap changes.
+Despite artificially tightening the bounds, this is the only way to ensure we respect the tap limits as the tap to angle map is non linear.
+With PST modeled as APPROXIMATED_INTEGERS, we can directly use the taps and therefore avoid this approximation.

 ### Shrinking the allowed range